-While there are a lot of opinions when it comes to snacking (and how much is too much), it’s always best to focus more on choosing balanced snacks that will keep you feeling full and satisfied, and just trust your body to know how often you personally need a snack.
+While there are countless opinions when it comes to snacking (and how much is too much, really), it’s best to focus on choosing balanced snacks that will keep you full and satisfied, and trust your body to know how often you need a snack.
 Most likely, depending on the day or week, your body’s needs and cravings will change and that is 100 percent okay!

-Keeping a balanced snack on you for your commute home or as pre-workout fuel will prevent you from making unhealthy choices or overeating later and help sustain your energy (and mood) throughout the rest of the day.
+Packing a balanced snack for your commute home or as pre-workout fuel will prevent you from making unhealthy choices or overeating later, and help sustain your energy (and mood) throughout the rest of the day.

-The point of having a snack is to help keep your energy levels up, hunger in check and blood sugar balanced – which is the exact opposite of what will happen if your snacks are full of processed grains and refined sugars.
-It’s important to know what to look for in a balanced snack so that you can avoid the dreaded blood sugar crash or ravenous hunger later.
+The point of having a snack is to help maintain your energy levels, keep hunger in check and balance blood sugar levels, which is the exact opposite of what will happen if your snacks are full of processed grains and refined sugars.
+It’s important to know what to look for in a balanced snack so that you can avoid the dreaded blood sugar dip or ravenous hunger later.

-So, the next time you’re choosing a snack, make sure to look for a combination of the following nutrients that will help you stay energized and satisfied all day long.
+The next time you’re choosing a snack, make sure to look for a combination of the following nutrients that will help you stay energized and satisfied all day long: